corels/corels/tests/README.md

     -   capturemap      Test the captured permutation map
     -   trie            Test the rulelist trie
     -   queue           Test the priority queue
+    -   parse_verbosity Test the verbosity parsing of the main corels module

     -   trie_init       Test the initialization of the trie
     -   construct_node  Test the construction of a node by the trie